-This, the seventeenth report, covers the year ending 31 March 2015.
+This, the eighteenth report, covers the year ending 31 March 2016.
 The layout and the content of this Report follow the line adopted in last year's report.
 It should be noted that all our previous Reports are readily available on the Commissioners' website: www.sentencereview.org.uk.

-Chapter One summarises the background to the Commissioners' role and Chapter Two describes some issues that were addressed during the year including policy reviews and revised guidance on issues such as the location of hearings.
+Chapter One summarises the background to the Commissioners' role and Chapter Two describes some issues that were addressed during the year including the appointment and induction of additional Commissioners and ongoing development of policies and guidance.
 Chapter Three gives details of the caseload processed throughout the year and Chapter Four deals with staff and resources.

-Finally, I would like to thank the Secretariat staff for their excellent standard of administrative support which the Commissioners rely on and I have no doubt they will carry this through to the 2015/16 reporting period.
+Finally, I would like to take this opportunity to thank staff within the Secretariat for their administrative support throughout the year.
+I have no doubt that this support will carry through to the 2016/17 reporting period.